Sous-Chefs-Boneyard/kismet/README.md

 Contributing
 ------------
-TODO: (optional) If this is a public cookbook, detail the process for contributing.
-If this is a private cookbook, remove this section.

-e.g.
-1. Fork the repository on Github
+- 1. Fork the repository on Github
-2. Write you change
+- 2. Write you change
-3. Submit a Pull Request using Github
+- 3. Submit a Pull Request using Github

 License and Authors
 -------------------